swoole/awesome-swoole/README.md

 *To run PHP/PHP-FPM frameworks using Swoole.*

 - [PHP Runtimes](https://github.com/php-runtime/runtime) - A home for runtimes, where people can easily create a `Runtime` to run an application with Bref, Swoole or ReactPHP without making any change to the application itself.
+- Drupal
+    - [The Swoole module for Drupal](https://www.drupal.org/project/swoole) - The Swoole module for Drupal supercharges your website's performance by serving it via the Swoole or the OpenSwoole PHP server.
+The (Open)Swoole PHP server boots Drupal once, keeps it in memory and then feeds it requests at supersonic speeds.
+Thanks to [daffie](https://www.drupal.org/u/daffie).
 - Laravel
     - [Laravel Octane](https://github.com/laravel/octane) - A first-party Laravel package that supercharges laravelish application's performance by serving it using Swoole high-performance HTTP servers.
 Developed and maintained by the Laravel team.
     - [hhxsv5/laravel-s](https://github.com/hhxsv5/laravel-s) - Glue for using Swoole in Laravel or Lumen.